Mersey River to Leonards Road 23.3km (14.5Mi)

-On the map the trail just beyond the Mersey River was not clearly identifiably, however it was well marked and distinct enough where you could walk 2-3 people side by side comfortable.
-For the first time I felt I was on a true bushwalking track, it was nice not being on a forestry or tarred road.
+On the map, the trail just beyond the Mersey River was not clearly defined, however, it was well marked and distinct enough where you could walk 2-3 people side by side comfortable.
+For the first time, I felt I was on a true bushwalking track, it was nice not being on forestry or tarred road.

-However it was not long and I was back on a gravel road heading toward Needles.
-I came to a T intersection and only found a one Tasmanian Trail (TT) arrow marker pointing in one direction with a big white sign attached saying ‘alternate route’, usually there are two pointers for each direction.
+However, it was not long and I was back on a gravel road heading toward Needles.
+I came to a T intersection and only found one Tasmanian Trail (TT) arrow marker pointing in one direction with a big white sign attached saying ‘alternate route’, usually there are two pointers for each direction.
 I became a little confused so I pulled out my GPS to consult it.
-At this point I want to thank Paul for insisting on my having one and making the huge effort to add all the way points for the whole trail on it.
+At this point, I want to thank Paul for insisting on my having one and making a huge effort to add all the waypoints for the whole trail on it.

 I walked through the property passing through a few more gates until I reached the final gate that exited the property.
 A short trek down the final stretch of what seemed to be the main drive into the property I was on Mole Creek Road where I knew Paul could retrieve me.
 I phoned him to let him know my location, pulled out my lunch and stood by the road munching on my cheese, salami and crackers until he turned up.

 Due to the fact that I had almost already walked all my daily kilometres trying to find my way I made the decision to allow Paul to drive me to the Leonards Road campsite.
-The site was quite lovely on the edge of a rocky river, however after some discussion we ended up driving the extra seven kilometres to Deloraine to camp in a paid site so I could have a well earned shower and we could get some clothes washing done.
-The evening was full with setting up and chores that I was glad to finally bed down for the evening after an arduous day.
+The site was quite lovely on the edge of a rocky river, however, after some discussion, we ended up driving the extra seven kilometres to Deloraine to camp in a paid site so I could have a well-earned shower and we could get some clothes washing done.
+The evening was full of setting up and chores that I was glad to finally bed down for the evening after an arduous day.